rackerlabs/support-how-to/content/cloud-load-balancers/tiered-configuration-using-cloud-load-balancers.md

 <img src="{% asset_path cloud-load-balancers/tiered-configuration-using-cloud-load-balancers/tiered-config.svg %}" alt="Tiered configuration diagram" />

-The size *Web 1* and *Web 2* are half the size of the single server.
-For example, if your single server is 4GB, the size of your web servers will be 2GB.
+The size of the *Web 1* and *Web 2* servers are half the size of the single server.
+For example, if your single server is 4 GB, the size of your web servers is 2 GB.

-### Additional Information
+### Set up a tiered configuration

-This configuration can be set up with [Cloud Orchestration](how-to/cloud-orchestration/).
+You can set up a tiered configuration with [Cloud Orchestration](how-to/cloud-orchestration/).

-For an example of how to set up a tiered configuration, watch the tutorial [Rackspace Cloud Servers - Building a LAMP using Orchestration](https://www.youtube.com/watch?v=9tk7NrR7tYo&feature=youtu.be).
+For an example of how to set up a tiered configuration, watch the [Rackspace Cloud Servers - Building a LAMP using Orchestration](https://www.youtube.com/watch?v=9tk7NrR7tYo&feature=youtu.be) tutorial.